Jacob Anderson

-Jacob Basil Anderson (born 18 June 1990) is a British actor and musician.
-As an actor, he is known for his roles as Grey Worm in Game of Thrones (2013–19), Louis de Pointe du Lac in Anne Rice’s Interview with the Vampire (2022–present), his recurring roles in Episodes (2012) and Broadchurch (2013), and the thirteenth series of the revival of Doctor Who (2021–22).
-As a musician, he uses the alias Raleigh Ritchie (named after his favorite characters from The Royal Tenenbaums); his debut album, You're a Man Now, Boy, was a soul and trip hop album released in 2016 to positive reviews.
-Anderson's second studio album, Andy, was released in 2020.
+Jacob Basil Anderson (born 18 June 1990) is an English actor and musician.
+On television, he is known for his roles as Grey Worm in the HBO series Game of Thrones (2013–19) and Louis de Pointe du Lac in the AMC series Interview with the Vampire (2022–present).
+He also had recurring roles in the BBC sitcom Episodes (2012) and the ITV crime drama Broadchurch (2013), and the thirteenth series of the revival of Doctor Who (2021–22).
+As a soul and trip hop musician under the alias Raleigh Ritchie, he signed to Columbia Records and released the albums You're a Man Now, Boy (2016) Andy (2020).

 Early life

 Jacob Basil Anderson was born on 18 June 1990 in Bristol, England.
 His father is of Afro-Caribbean descent.
 His parents were divorced when he was 18 months old; he has sisters from his father's second marriage.
-Anderson was encouraged to participate in school plays and started acting professionally at the age of 16.
+Anderson attended Cotham School in Bristol and was encouraged to participate in school plays and started acting professionally at the age of 16.
 A year later, he left a film-making course to pursue a career in London.